kimpham54/vuejs-tutorial-elagconf2022/TUTORIAL.md

 remove in App.vue
 logo

-rename your component from HelloWorld.vue to CSVPlaceFinder.vue (case sensitive, can't be all lowercase)
+rename your component from HelloWorld.vue to CsvViewer.vue (case sensitive, can't be all lowercase)

-replace all declarations of HelloWorld with CSVPlaceFinder in CSVPlaceFinder.vue and App.vue
+replace all declarations of HelloWorld with CsvViewer in CsvViewer.vue and App.vue

 ```